Active Contour Models Driven by Hyperbolic Mean Curvature Flow for Image Segmentation: Conclusion

 \section{Conclusion}

 This paper presents a systematic advancement in ACMs through four interconnected contributions.
-We first establish a numerically equivalent hyperbolic formulation for the dissipative HMCF framework by integrating level set methods with SDF preservation techniques, thereby laying the theoretical foundation for subsequent developments.
-Building on this foundation, we pioneer the application of HMCF to regulate contour smoothness in image segmentation, overcoming the single-degree-of-freedom limitation of traditional parabolic PDE-based ACMs.
-To address HMCF's instability under large curvature coefficients, we further develop the HDRF model through adaptive weight modulation, enabling stable convergence.
-The computational framework is enhanced by optimizing a weighted fourth-order R-K algorithm with nine-point compact stencil spatial discretization, which preserves fourth-order accuracy with high computational efficiency.
-Comprehensive experimental validation demonstrates that both HMCF-driven and HDRF-driven models achieve precise segmentation with exceptional noise immunity, achieved through task-adaptive configuration of velocity fields and initial contours within the unified HMCF paradigm.
-These advancements collectively expand the operational envelope of hyperbolic curvature-driven segmentation methods for complex real-world imaging applications.
+We first establish a numerically equivalent hyperbolic formulation for the HMCF framework by integrating level set methods with SDF preservation techniques, thereby laying the theoretical foundation for subsequent developments.
+Building on this foundation, we pioneer the application of HMCF to regulate contour smoothness in image segmentation, overcoming the poor performance of PMCF-ACMs on high-intensity-noise images.
+The computational framework is boosted by an optimized weighted fourth-order Runge–Kutta scheme paired with DCT-based spatial discretization, maintaining high accuracy while significantly reducing computational cost.
+Comprehensive experimental validation demonstrates that both HMCF-driven models achieve precise segmentation with exceptional noise immunity, achieved through task-adaptive configuration of velocity fields and initial contours within the unified HMCF paradigm.
+Leveraging the low parameter sensitivity of HMCF-ACMs, future work will investigate their integration as a learnable shape prior within neural network architectures.